36 Hours in Porquerolles

 A lazy day swimming and hanging out by the water is a must.
 The crystal clear, turquoise waters are extraordinary.
 Plage Notre Dame is the largest of the island, and one of the most beautiful beaches of Europe with plenty of space for swimming in it’s wide sandy bay.
 It’s definitely a must-visit, although the most popular spot in the high summer months.
 Plage d’Argent, is a beautiful smaller inlet, and ideal to discover by boat.
 Each beach offers clear turquoise waters and golden sand.
 Explore and bike the island to experience its many inlets, creeks and beaches that are ideal for swimming and lazy all-day picnics.

-Where to Eat
+Where to Eat & Drink

-For a great quality dinner (and recommended by the locals), reserve a table at Villa Sainte Anne (24, place d’Armes – 83400).
+After a full day in the water or biking the island, start your evening in the port with a sunset apéro and tapas at the bustling, L’Escale (2, rue de la Ferme – 83400 – Porquerolles – France) complete with lovely water views.
+For a great quality dinner (and recommended by the locals) in the central town, reserve a table at Villa Sainte Anne (24, place d’Armes – 83400).
 Located on the main plaza, discover a small but lovely selection of fresh fish and local cuisine served in an unpretentious setting overlooking the pétanque area.
-L’Etal du Boucher was also a great second spot for a family or more casual dinner right on the plaza, with a friendly staff and fresh asian-inspired Thai cuisine.
-Bonus for a a great boucherie and rare special attention to those with food allergies/intolerances.

 When to Go

 The island awakes from its winter hibernation a bit late, in mid-April to October each year.
 Throngs of locals and visitors arrive from Hyères by ferry every 15-30 minutes during the weekends.
-Our favorite time to visit is either June or even better September, when the waters remain warm and tourists have faded away.
+Our favorite time to visit is either early June or even better September, when the waters remain warm and tourists have faded away.
 Swimming is best from July to September when the Mediterranean water warms.

 How to Get There